j-quelly/gscp/client/README.md

 - [ ] implement cookie storage after valid login
 - [ ] need a proper release cycle to stage and prod
 - [ ] redux
+- [ ] add a task runner for version bumping

 ### issues
+- [x] form component paths [8/26/2017]
-- [ ] login component should allow the enter key
+- [x] login component should allow the enter key [8/26/2017]
+- [ ] unable to proxy requests to api server
+	- [ ] able to make request to local backend server, but still having issue